kensanata/just-halberds/Knives.md

 After the fight, all attributes recover half of the missing amount (round down).
-If you are being treated by First Aid or a healer, you will be fit again in 30 minutes, otherwise the recovery will take 3 days.
+If you are being treated by First Aid or a healer, you are fit again in 30 minutes, otherwise the recovery takes 3 days.

 > Example: After being treated with First Aid, she recovers.
 > Brunhilde’s attributes: Strength 1+4½=5, Dexterity 4+1=5, Endurance